-Unused LED pin should be terminated with a 2.37 k Ω resistor to GND.
-At the end of LED detection phase, any channel with pull down resistor is then disabled and will not contribute to the boost regulation loop.
+Unused LED pins should be terminated with a resistor to GND.
+Value of this termination resistor is 4.75 k Ω for channel 1, 3, 4, 6; or 2.37 k Ω for channel 2, 5.
+At the end of LED detection phase, any channel with pull-down resistor is then disabled and will not contribute to the boost regulation loop.